Raffy27/MouseDecoder/Docs/Full.md

 The project will be carried out by **2 students.**

 ### Changes in Terminology

-increase -> increment
+To ensure the internal consistency of the project, the following changes have been made to the terminology:
-decrease -> decrement
+* increase -> increment, decrease -> decrement
-IS_LEFT
+* IS_LEFT -> leftmost LED
-REVERSE
+* REVERSE -> rightmost switch

-Naming convention and capitalization
+Naming convention and capitalization throughout the project is PascalCase, except for types provided by built-in libraries.
+Single letter variables usually represent temporary or otherwise less significant bits of data.

 ## Overview